near/community/meetings/eng-weekly.md

 The live stream each Monday 4pm GMT (9am PST) can be found: https://youtu.be/nJQnSjsRAD4.
 Past meetings have their own links.

+## Notes -- Monday Oct 26, 2020

+### Chain (Bowen)

+Michael is working on merging optimistic forwarging of chunk parts (it's an old PR that didn't make the cut for phase I)
+Then looks at bottlenecks for chunk distribution.

+Memory leak investigations: we understand many memory leaks, and the general direction of how to fix them.
+Almost exclusively from external dependencies.
+Next step is to figure out how to address them.

+Mikhail works on combining state parts.
+Now do it in memory, when the state is large it will OOM (not a concern short term).

+Alex S rewrites syncing code: adds light client sync, GC headers.

+Bowen works on the new upgrade process, with feature flags, and nightly builds.

+### Tx Runtime (Eugene)

+Still working on upgrading the fees.
+Nightly builds (discussed by Bowen above) will help testing it on release.

+Compilation on deploy: first will build caching on function call, then caching on deploy.
+Will charge on deploy.
+Not a protocol change, thus fees are more important.

+### Contract Runtime (Max)

+Nikolay managed to almost complete compilation on deploy, and is disabling WASM cache (not only caching WASM bytes).

+Were able to fork some of our dependencies, and now we compile nearcore with stable Rust.

+Progress on cross-contract testing, in the loop with Mike, Chad, collecting feedback.
+When we compile contract, we should be able to remove debug info or exclude test logic.
+E.g. today near-sdk-rs depends on some primitives from nearcore, which on itself has many dependencies.
+For testing should compile with all dependencies, on deploy should only use the needed, which brings the compilation time down.

+### Node interfaces (Frol)
+### Explorer (Frol)

+Bridging together nearcore indexer, and what explorer needs.
+Last stages before it's produciton ready.
+It is deployed on testnet, had some issues with migration.

+Will have a better backend for the explorer.
+Current one misses execution outcomes, so lots of info for cross-contract calls is missing.
+E.g. staking, delegations, lockups all involve cross-contract calls.
+Initiative to fix it is Bohdan's.

+Rosetta RPC still has some issues with the genesis block.
+We try to expose it as having 200K transactions, but Rosetta can't handle it.
+Looking for solutions.

+JsonRPC is getting more update on the structured errors side.
+Trying to ship in two phases, backwards compatible.
+The string errors will remain, extended with the structured error.

+Discussion with Matt re: our China deployment, there are issues with reaching our services from China, there's no latest update presently, need to work closely with Bo and Amos.

+### Wallet (Kendall)

+A release today: staking with unlocked near, partial unstaking, and new account creation flow that enables anyone to create new accounts.

+After this release we will take couple cycles to fix issues, have end2end tests, work on stability for the next couple weeks.

+Question from Eugene: can one create an implicit account with Ledger?
+Kendall's response: you'd need to have two steps.

+### Infra (Sandi)

+Max helped to create a new on-call schedule.
+For people involved: please update your calendars.

+Nick is working on rolling out terraform on betanet.
+Then will be rolled out on testnet, then mainnet.

+### Bridge (Alex Sh)

+Lots of work on the architecture changes.
+Repos are being restructured.
+Some CI tests are broken because of that.

+Preparing for the townhall with the roadmap:
+The first step: Deploy the bridge in the confined environment, only for the approved accounts.
+Will be the same as the one we used for the hackathon, but with a differnet structure, and several bugs fixed.
+One was a critical bug found by Marcelo.
+Peter brought one more person from the community who will be helping with the connector for native currencies.

+### EVM (Eugene)

+Mike continues working on metatx and ecrecover support.
+There's a version that is mostly working.

+Eugene: Figuring out the initial scope.

+Bo: estimating EVM tx cost, mapping between ETH gas and our gas, and how the tx size influences our gas.
+Making good progress, achieved less than 10% volatility in gas cost.
+Also wokring on tests for balancer.

+Arto joined the team, experienced with EVM, will be helping with updating our EVM to latest, and help with details on EVM.

+Plan to release on betanet behind the feature flag.
+Potentially might be forked several times, not caring about the upgradability short term.

 ## Notes -- Monday Oct 19, 2020

 ### Chain (Bowen)